Shuyu233/Cell-Confluent-Layer-Velocity-Analysis/README.md

  > _PositionInfo.mat_ Contains mapping info of data and distance(Map) and the distance of every point(R_Set)

+ > _PositionInfo2D.mat_ Contains mapping info of data and distance/time(Map) and the poisiton/time information of every point(Xr,Xt)

  > _SubOdd.m_ A function to eliminate the velocity points caused by pollutions out of the monolayer

  > _StatisticalAnaysis.m_ Calculate the velocity distributiion of the monolayer